LudwigBoess/GadgetIO.jl/docs/src/read_snapshots.md

 function read_particles_in_box
 ```

-You can define an array of blocks you want to read, these will be read in parallel with simple multi-threading.
+You can define an array of blocks you want to read, these will be read into a dictionary.

 [`read_particles_in_volume`](@ref) is a simple wrapper around [`read_particles_in_box`](@ref), where you can define a central position and a radius around it and it will construct the box containing that sphere for you and read all particles in it.

 ```@docs
 read_particles_in_volume
 ```

+### Arbitrary Geometries

 For reading particles in more complex geometries you can use